fattihkoca/vuejs-ajax/README.md

 ```

 ### Scroll Top
 scrollTop setting is used to scroll to top of the document when loading the request.
-Default value is `false`.
 ```javascript
 Vue.ajax.get('http://example.com', [data], {
     scrollTop: true